LukyLuke/mse_autmobros/eeros/README.md

 # Staring the Container the first time
 # Give it the name: eeros-playing
-$ podman run -tty -i --replace --name eeros-playing -v ./playing:/project:cached localhost/eeros-build:1.0 root@...:/# ./build.sh
+$ podman run --tty -i --replace --name eeros-class -v ./class:/project:cached localhost/eeros-build:1.0 root@...:/# ./build.sh

 # After change some code and rebuild it by just starting the Container